hashicorp/vscode-terraform/README.md

 - The Command Palette: `HashiCorp Terraform: Enable MCP Server` or `HashiCorp Terraform: Disable MCP Server`
 - Settings: `terraform.mcp.server.enable`

+#### Container Runtime Configuration

+The extension automatically detects available container runtimes on your system and uses them in the following priority order:

+1. **Docker** (preferred) - If Docker is installed and running
+2. **Podman** (fallback) - If Docker is not available but Podman is installed and running

+**Supported container runtimes:**
-Note that enabling this feature requires Docker to be installed and running on your system.
+- `docker` - Requires Docker to be installed and running
+- `podman` - Requires Podman to be installed and running

+**Note:** At least one supported container runtime (Docker or Podman) must be installed and running on your system before enabling the MCP server integration.
+If neither is available, the extension will show an error message with links to installation guides for both runtimes.

-When enabled, the MCP server runs as a Docker container (`hashicorp/terraform-mcp-server`), providing your AI assistant with contextual knowledge about Terraform providers, modules, and best practices.
+When enabled, the MCP server runs as a container (`hashicorp/terraform-mcp-server`), providing your AI assistant with contextual knowledge about Terraform providers, modules, and best practices.
 The extension automatically manages the server lifecycle, starting it when needed for AI interactions.

 ![](/docs/hashicorp-terraform-mcp-server.gif)